 If there are any questions concerning gifted students or services, please feel free to contact Leanna Ferreira via email (firstname.lastname@example.org) or by phone ((419) 774-5520 ext.
 2481).

 “What makes a child gifted and talented may not always be good grades in school, but a different way of looking at the world and learning.”
 Chuck Grassley

-In an effort to identify students for service Galion tests all 2nd graders in reading and math during the first semester of the school year.
-Then, in the second semester of a student’s 5th grade year, all students are given a cognitive assessment.
-The students who score in the top third of their class, along with any teacher, parent or student referrals, are then given a reading, math, science and social studies assessment to help determine placement into the advanced courses offered at the Middle School.
+In an effort to identify students for service Galion tests all 2nd graders in reading, math, superior cognition and creativity during the first semester of the school year.
+We have also added a whole grade screening in 4th grade for identification in superior cognition and creativity as well as a whole grade screening in reading, math, science and social studies in 5th grade.
+The scores, along with any teacher, parent or student referrals, are then used to help determine placement into the advanced courses offered at the Middle School.

 Galion also provides opportunities for students to be identified in visual and performing arts.
 Each year teachers are watching for students with exceptionalities and they are given an opportunity to either produce a portfolio of their exceptional work or to perform for an assessor trained to identify gifted exceptionalities.

 Furthermore, twice a year (late fall and spring) Galion actively seeks referrals from all classroom teachers to identify students who show exceptional potential in the classroom.
 In addition, a parent, student or peer can contact the gifted educational consultant (email@example.com) to refer a student for testing in a specific academic area (math, science, social studies, reading), superior cognition or a visual or performing arts area to determine if they might be gifted.
 You may also need to download and sign the permission to test form.

 For the most up to date information, you can review our District Service Plan and Parent Brochure.

 “All of us do not have equal talent, but all of us should have an equal opportunity to develop our talent.” – John F. Kennedy